Facebook logo

 Woman standing outside laughing and holding Invisalign aligner

-Invisalign can be a good choice for making a variety of orthodontic corrections.
-Of course, our team will need to examine your smile to make sure that you’re a good fit for the procedure.
-In the meantime, though, here’s a brief look at some of the situations that Invisalign can help with.
+Invisalign can be a good choice for a variety of patients.
+That’s one of the reasons it continues to be so popular!
+With that said, our team will need to examine your smile to make sure that you’re a candidate for this orthodontic treatment.
+In the meantime, you can read on to learn more about who clear aligners can help.

 Crowded Teeth

-Teeth that are too closely crowded together can draw the wrong sort of attention, and you’re likely to find that it’s difficult to clean them as thoroughly as you need to.
-Invisalign can help straighten your teeth, gradually guiding them toward a better alignment.
+Teeth that are too closely crowded together can draw the wrong sort of attention.
+Not only that, but you’re likely to find that it’s difficult to clean them as thoroughly as you need to.
+If this sounds all too familiar, then you’ll be happy to hear that you may be a candidate for Invisalign!
+If we determine that’s the case during your consultation, then we can straighten your teeth with clear aligners.

 Gaps Between Teeth